pantasio/linuxdotfile/doc/README-VScode.md

 gg move cursor to Begin - on top of file
 G move cursor to End - bottom of file

-- Move Line Up/Down : Ctrl + j/k TIPS: you wanna move multi-line at the same time, visual mode and selete line then move them.
+- Move Line Up/Down : Ctrl + j/k TIPS: you wanna move multi-line at the same time, visual mode and selected line then move them.

 ### Insert Mode